-Payton first began to attract attention as a halfback at Jackson State University, making the starting lineup in 1971 — his freshman year.
-Payton was selected for the All-American team and was named Black College Player of the Year for in 1973 and 1974.
-In his four years at Jackson State, he rushed for more than 3,500 yards and scored more than 450 points, showing fans and opponents alike just what a versatile and talented player he was.
-Off the field, Payton showed his interest in helping with others, studying education with an emphasis on working with the deaf.
+Payton first began to attract national attention as a halfback at Jackson State University, making the starting lineup in 1971 — his freshman year.
+He was selected for the All-American team and was named the Black College Player of the Year in 1973 and 1974.
+In his four years at Jackson State, Payton rushed for more than 3,500 yards and scored more than 450 points, showing fans and opponents alike just what a versatile and talented player he was.
+Off the field, he showed his interest in helping others, studying education with an emphasis on working with the deaf.

 Payton continued to excel after joining the NFL's Chicago Bears in 1975.
 Known for both his speed and power, he rushed for a single game-record 275 yards in 1977, finishing the year as the league MVP.

 Payton went on to earn nine Pro Bowl selections, his efforts annually propelling the Bears into playoff contention.
 Nearing the end of his career, he finally earned a Super Bowl ring when Chicago knocked off the New England Patriots in January 1986.

 The great running back held a slew of NFL records upon his retirement in 1987, including the career rushing record of 16,726 yards.
 He was inducted into the Pro Football Hall of Fame in 1993, and the College Football Hall of Fame in 1996.